sharkrf/osp-http-api/README.md

 Setting a new *send_srcid* in the query overwrites the *default_srcid*.

 Messages are in hexadecimal UTF16BE format.
-Example: "BEER" = "0042004500450052"
+Example: "BEER" = "0042004500450052" Max. message length which can be sent is currently 75 UTF16BE characters (150 hex char pairs).

 Query (optional):
 ```json